-- (1) When the investigation is complete, OIT shall issue a final decision stating whether the allegation is substantiated, not substantiated, or inconclusive, and shall prepare a written report which must include: - (a) A description of the allegation being investigated, including the date, location and time; - (b) An outline of steps taken in the investigation, a list of all witnesses interviewed, and a summary of the information provided by each witness; - (c) A summary of findings and conclusion concerning the allegation of abuse; - (d) A specific finding of substantiated, not substantiated, or inconclusive; - (e) A list of protective services provided to the child at the date of the report; - (f) A plan of action necessary to prevent further abuse of the child; - (g) Any additional corrective action required by the CCP and deadlines for completing the action; - (h) A list of any notices made to licensing or certifying agencies; - (i) The name and title of the individual completing the report. - (2) The report must be competed within 30 business days from the date the case was opened for investigation.
-The OIT Director or designee may authorize an extension of time for good cause shown. - (3) The report and underlying investigatory documents are confidential and not available for public inspection.
-Except as provided in ORS 419B.035, names of witnesses and the alleged abuse victim are confidential unless the provisions of ORS 419B.035(1)(h) and (2)(a) apply.
-The names and identifying information about a reporter are confidential and may not be disclosed.
-Investigatory documents, including portions of the abuse investigation and protective services report that contain "individually identifiable health information," as that term is defined in ORS 192.519 and 45 CFR160.103, are confidential under HIPAA privacy rules, 45 CFR Part 160 and 164, and ORS 192.520 and 179.505 to 179.509.
+(1) When the investigation is complete, OIT will issue a final decision stating whether the allegation is substantiated, not substantiated, or inconclusive, and will prepare a written report which must include

+(a) A description of the allegation being investigated, including the date, location, and time;

+(b) An outline of steps taken in the investigation, a list of all witnesses interviewed, and a summary of the information provided by each witness;

+(c) A summary of findings and conclusion concerning the allegation of abuse;

+(d) A specific finding of substantiated, not substantiated, or inconclusive;

+(e) A list of protective services provided to the child to the date of the report;

+(f) A plan of action necessary to prevent further abuse of the child;

+(g) Any additional corrective action required by the CCP and deadlines for completing the action;

+(h) A list of any notices made to licensing or certifying agencies; and

+(i) The name and title of the individual completing the report.

+(2) The report must be competed within 30 days from the date the case was opened for investigation.
+The OIT Director or designee may authorize an extension of time for completion of the report for good cause shown.

+(3) The report and underlying investigatory documents are confidential and not available for public inspection.
+Except as provided in ORS 419B.035, names of witnesses and the alleged abuse victim are confidential unless the provisions of 419B.035(1)(h) and (2)(a) apply.
+The names and identifying information about a reporter are confidential and shall not be disclosed.
+Investigatory documents, including portions of the abuse investigation and protective services report that contains "individually identifiable health information," as that term is defined in 192.519 and 45 CFR 160.103, are confidential under HIPAA privacy rules, 45 CFR Part 160 and 164, and ORS 192.520 and 179.505 to 509.
 Disclosure of substance abuse treatment records are governed by 42 U.S.C.
 290dd-2 and 42 CFR Part 2.
-The Department shall make otherwise confidential records available to individuals identified in ORS 419B.035(1), and may release records if permitted by ORS 419B.035(3) and other federal and state confidentiality laws - (4) Except as provided in section (3) of this rule, the Department shall make the confidential information, including any photographs, available, if appropriate, to any law enforcement agency, to any public agency that licenses or certifies facilities, and to any public agency providing protective services for the child. - (5) Subject to ORS 419B.035(3), the Department may make the protective services report or relevant materials, in redacted form, available to the CCP, any public agency that licenses or certifies the individuals working in a CCP, or to any person who was alleged to have abused or neglected the child.
-The Department may not disclose confidential information which is prohibited by state or federal law.
+The Department shall make otherwise confidential records available to individuals identified in ORS 419B.035(1), and may release records if permitted by ORS 419B.035(3) and other federal and state confidentiality laws.

+(4) Except as provided in section (3) of this rule, the Department shall make available the confidential information, including any photographs, if appropriate, to any law enforcement agency, to any public agency that licenses or certifies facilities, and to any public agency providing protective services for the child.

+(5) Subject to ORS 419B.035(3) the Department may make the protective services report or relevant materials, in redacted form, available to the CCP, any public agency that licenses or certifies the individuals working in a CCP, or to any person who was alleged to have abused or neglected the child.
+The Department shall not disclose confidential information which is prohibited by state or federal law.

-(6) Individuals or entities receiving confidential information pursuant to this rule shall maintain the confidentiality of the information and may not re-disclose the confidential information to unauthorized individuals or entities, if disclosure is prohibited by state or federal law.
-Stat.
-Auth.: ORS 409.050 & 418.005
+(6) Individuals or entities receiving confidential information pursuant to this rule shall maintain the confidentiality of the information and shall not re-disclose the confidential information to unauthorized individuals or entities, if disclosure is prohibited by state or federal law.
+Stat Auth - ORS 418 005

 Stats.
-Implemented: ORS 409.185, 409.225, 418.015, 419B.005-050 & 419B.035 Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
-5-30-08; DHSD 5-2010, f.
-6-30-10, cert. ef.
-7-1-10
+Implemented: ORS 409.185, 418.015, 419B.005 -419B.050, 419B.035 & 409.225

+Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
+5-30-08